sreyas23/supply-chain-analysis_using_powerbi/README.md

 # Supply Chain Analysis Using PowerBI

 ## Project Description
 I carried out this analysis in a Jupyter Notebook (inside VS Code) using pandas to explore a fashion & beauty startup’s supply chain data.
-My goal was to clean and structure the data, then answer a series of business questions—everything from sales trends to defect rates to pricing impact—using groupby, aggregation, and visualizations to uncover actionable insights.
+My goal was to clean and structure the data, then answer a series of business questions everything from sales trends to defect rates to pricing impact using groupby, aggregation, and visualizations to uncover actionable insights.

 ## Dataset
 The dataset tracks every stage of our supply chain: